mikhaelAPG/mikhaelAPG/README.md

 ### Hi there 👋 I'm Mikhael

-## I'm a Student, Developer, Creator, and Designer!!
+## I'm a Student, Developer, and Designer!!
 - 🔭 I’m currently working on my course
 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on open source